nishanthamms/Idea-list/README.md

-This is a simple Idea list using firebase
+-This is a simple Idea list Manager.

+Used Technologies
+-Ionic
+-Firebase